mattcaron/misc_notes/install.linode.ubuntu.24.04.md

            sudo apt install dovecot-imapd

     1. Configure it:

+	   1. Edit `/etc/dovecot/conf.d/10-auth.conf` and set
+          `auth_username_translation = %Ln` to force lowercase names and strip the domain from the config.
+This compensates for stupid clients which send the whole email address as the username.

        1. Edit `/etc/dovecot/conf.d/10-master.conf` and:
            1. find the `inet_listener imaps` line, and uncomment the body.